raylib-extras/game-premake/README.md

 Open a mingw terminal and run make in your game folder.
 This will build your game into the bin folder.

 ## Linux GCC
-These are the inastructions for gcc on linux, do these after you do the common steps above.
+These are the instructions for gcc on linux, do these after you do the common steps above.

 ### Run premake
 run the command premake5 gmake2.
 This will generate all the makefiles for the game.
 You will end up with a MAKEFILE file for your game in the root folder.